serverless/serverless/docs/providers/aws/guide/intro.md

 ### Functions

 A Function is an AWS Lambda function.
 It's an independent unit of deployment, like a microservice.
-It's merely code, deployed in the cloud, that is most often written to perform a single job, like:
+It's merely code, deployed in the cloud, that is most often written to perform a single job such as:

 * *Saving a user to the database*
 * *Processing a file in a database*
 * *Performing a scheduled task*

-You can perform multiple jobs in your code, but we don't recommend it without good reason.
-Separation of concerns is best, and the Framework is designed to helpy you easily develop and deploy Functions, and lots of them.
+You can perform multiple jobs in your code, but we don't recommend doing that without good reason.
+Separation of concerns is best and the Framework is designed to help you easily develop and deploy Functions, as well as manage lots of them.

 ### Events

 Anything that triggers an AWS Lambda Function to execute is regarded by the Framework as an **Event**.
-Events are infrastruture events on AWS, like:
+Events are infrastructure events on AWS such as:

 * *An AWS API Gateway HTTP endpoint (e.g., for a REST API)*
 * *An AWS S3 bucket upload (e.g., for an image)*